10 Reasons the Best VR Controller is No Controller

 Goodbye, hardware engineering.
 Hello, evolution.
 With 27 degrees of freedom and the ability to detect an object the size of a molecule, your hands are awesomely acute and powerful tools honed by millions of years of development.

 There’s a reason hand tracking is one of the greatest challenges in 21st-century computer science – the human hand is extraordinarily complex.
 No one knows this better than us.
-We’ve gone through ten years and four generations of software development to get to where Ultraleap is today.
+We’ve gone through ten years and five generations of software development to get to our latest Gemini platform.

 9. You get to choose the affordances – not the VR hardware manufacturer